Overview

 Symptoms

-- Small shapes in your vision that appear as dark specks or knobby, transparent strings of floating material
+Symptoms of eye floaters may include:- Small shapes in your vision that appear as dark specks or knobby, transparent strings of floating material

 - Spots that move when you move your eyes, so when you try to look at them, they move quickly out of your visual field